keeneyetact/retroBoard/README.md

 This will install a production-ready version of Retrospected automatically, using Postgres.
 You don't need to have anything installed other than Docker.
 This will install and run:

 - Postgres
-- pgAdmin4 (Web ui for postgres)
+- pgAdmin4 (Web UI for postgres)
 - The Retrospected Nodejs backend
 - The frontend, served by `nginx`.

 ### Installation

 - Copy `docker-compose.yml.example` to `docker-compose.yml`
-- Edit the file to set some passwords etc. You can also set your Google Analytics ID to enable GA.
+- Edit the file to set some passwords etc. You can also set your Google Analytics ID to enable Google Analytics tracking.
 - Run `docker-compose build`: this will build the backend and frontend images, based on your settings.
 - Get yourself a coffee ☕️
 - Run `docker-compose up -d`